-God rewards the diligent and prudent.
-The Group continued to be awarded as the Top Ten Influential Enterprises in the solid waste industry by virtue of outstanding market influence and clear strategic positioning.
-This shows the Group's unshakeable faith in sustainable development and its unremitting corporate and social undertaking.
+Overcoming hardships will lead to success.
+The Group continued to rank among the Top Ten Influential Enterprises in the solid waste industry of China by virtue of its outstanding market influence and clear strategic positioning, demonstrating the Group's unshakeable faith in sustainable development and the market's recognition of the Group's mission, vision, values and influence.